Giraluna1/holbertonschool-zero_day/0x03-git/README.md

 ## Git
-: Now we going to learn more about git
+: Now we going to learn more about git. branchs and commits is so cool !